Solving Free Fermion Problems on a Quantum Computer

 Going beyond local $d$-dimensional models, we give an example of a model on an \textit{expander graph} which has sparse query access.
 These graphs have the important property that the number of vertices that lie a distance $d$ away from a given vertex scales exponentially in $d$.
-Free-fermionic models on such graphs have been a subject of recent interest, especially in the studies of Anderson localization on random regular graphs \cite{tikhonov2016anderson, VA:expander}.
-In Appendix \ref{app:margulis}, we provide details of sparse access realization for a simple example; the Margulis expander graph.
+Free-fermionic models on such graphs have been a subject of recent interest, especially in the studies of Anderson localization on random regular graphs \cite{tikhonov2016anderson, VA:expander,GarciaMata2017,GarciaMata2020}.
+In Appendix \ref{app:margulis}, we provide details of the realization of $\mathcal{O}_h$ as poly$(n)$-sized quantum circuits for a simple example: the Margulis expander graph.

 So far, we have proposed models with efficient sparse access where there was only a limited number of possible options for the hopping parameters, and they were input `by hand'.
-This is in line with a necessary limitation --- even though the system has size $2^n$, we should be unable to assign every mode an independent value of the hopping parameter.
+This is in line with a necessary limitation --- even though the system has size $N$, we should be unable to assign every mode an independent value of the hopping parameter.